Putin Vows If Sweden Joins NATO, Russia Would Consider Move A Threat, Look Into Measures To ‘Eliminate It’

 Sweden, much like Switzerland, has long held a position of neutrality in the decades-entrenched contest between Russia (and before that, the Soviet Union) and the West (the U.S. and the NATO alliance), but recent years have brought with it fears of a Russian invasion and/or takeover that has moved the Scandinavian nation closer to formally becoming a member of NATO (North Atlantic Treaty Organization).
-Recent developments suggesting such a move prompted Russian Federation President Vladimir Putin to address the possibility of Sweden joining the mutual defense pact, which he noted would force Moscow to consider once neutral Sweden a threat to Russia and look into countering said threat to “eliminate it.”
+Recent developments suggesting such a move prompted Russian Federation president Vladimir Putin to address the possibility of Sweden joining the mutual defense pact, which he noted would force Moscow to consider once neutral Sweden a threat to Russia and look into countering said threat to “eliminate it.”

 Although Sweden currently retains nominal neutrality, it was announced last week, InSerbia reported, that Sweden intends to join the British-led JEF (Joint Expeditionary Force), which is a non-NATO-aligned military force made up of seven NATO countries.
 While technically still not NATO, it is linked to the organization and operates “under NATO’s doctrines and standards.”